Looking for a Used Allroad Quattro in your area?

 The boxy style of wagons is missing from the curvy allroad quattro, and this style appeals to owners.
 They also like the confident handling and solid feel of the car, as well as the extra pep from the V8.
 Top marks go to the AWD system that works great in snowy climates.
 The cargo space and legroom make long family trips almost pleasant.
 Downsides are high repair costs, poor initial acceleration with the turbo, and lousy cupholders.
 Your second home will be at the gas pump, as the 2004 allroad gets terrible gas mileage.

-Talk about the 2004 Audi Allroad Quattro
+What's your take on the 2004 Audi Allroad Quattro?

 Audi Allroad Quattro Questions